Knowledge graphSettings

 Request preparation

-The client resolves the name through DNS, chooses an endpoint, and builds method, path, headers, and an optional body.
+Before anything hits the wire, the client resolves the name through DNS, picks an endpoint, and assembles method, path, headers, and an optional body.
+That preparation shapes both the first latency hop and whether the request reaches the right service.

 Path traversal

-The request travels through a load balancer, proxy, or API gateway before it reaches the service and its dependencies.
+From there the request rides through a load balancer, proxy, or API gateway and only then meets the service and its dependencies.
+Each hop adds its own latency, its own rules, and its own way to fail.

 Response and connection reuse

-The client receives status and data, applies cache rules, and reuses the open connection whenever it can.
+The client receives status and data, applies cache rules, and reuses the open connection whenever it can — cold handshakes are expensive, and a good client avoids them.

 What an HTTP exchange looks like

-The same model shows up across REST APIs, edge gateways, and most synchronous integrations where a client waits for a concrete answer to a concrete request.
+The same model returns in REST APIs, edge gateways, and almost every synchronous integration — anywhere a client waits for a concrete answer to a concrete request.

 HTTP request ↔ response